Getting Started

 Create new nested ESX hosts

 You can dynamically add new ESX hosts to an existing site using the New-HoloDeckESXiNodes cmdlet.
+These hosts can be used for additional clusters or expanding existing clusters.

 New-HoloDeckESXiNodes -Nodes <No. of Nodes> -CPU <No. of vCPU> -MemoryInGb <Memory in GB> -Site <'a' or 'b'> -vSANMode <'ESA' or 'OSA'>